-DUI is a crime in the United States, and it is no different in Stow, Ohio.
-And OVI often comes with severe punishments for the offender, including license suspension, fines, and even jail time.
-It is a good to schedule a free consultation with a Stow DUI lawyer if you’ve been charged with DUI, since he or she may be able to help you get a reduced sentence.
-Keep on reading to see if you can get your DUI charge reduced or dropped.
+An OVI/DUI is a crime in the United States, and it is no different in Stow, Ohio.
+An OVI/DUI often comes with severe punishments for the offender, including license suspension, fines, and even jail time.
+It is good to schedule a free consultation with a Stow OVI attorney if you’ve been charged with an OVI/DUI, since he or she may be able to help you get a reduced sentence.
+Keep on reading to see if you can get your OVI/DUI charge reduced or dropped.

-Driving under the influence is most commonly caused by drugs and alcohol, but it can also be caused by perfectly legal medications (like sleep aids).
-Because of this, it can sometimes be tricky to identify and define “driving under the influence,” especially when some people have a higher tolerance for alcohol or medications than others.
-In general, police look for erratic driving like swerving or frequent braking in the city.
-They then pull the driver over and go through a series of tests and questions to determine how impaired the driver is.
+Driving under the influence is most commonly caused by drugs and alcohol, but it can also be caused by perfectly legal medications such as sleep aids.
+Because of this, it can sometimes be difficult to identify and define “driving under the influence,” especially when some people have a higher tolerance for alcohol or medications than others.
+In general, police look for erratic driving such as swerving in the road or frequent braking.
+They then pull the driver over and ask them a series of questions and put them through a series of tests in order to determine how impaired the driver actually is.

 How Plea Bargaining Works

-In case you do not think you will be able to win your case, you may have the option of plea bargaining.
-This involves pleading guilty to a lesser offense–usually reckless driving.
-This means your sentence will probably be lighter, and it will look slightly better on your driving record.
-However, not everyone is eligible for plea bargaining.
-If your drug test was too high, if you’ve already had a DUI conviction or if you injured someone while under the influence, you don’t have a good chance of getting a plea bargain.
+In the case that you don’t think you will be able to win your case, you may have the option of plea bargaining.
+This involves pleading guilty to a lesser offense — usually reckless driving.
+This means your sentence will probably be lighter and it will look slightly better on your driving record than an OVI/DUI.
+However, not everyone is eligible for a plea bargain.
+If your drug test was too high, if you’ve already had a DUI conviction in the past, or if you injured someone while under the influence, your chances of getting a plea bargain are not great.

-Most states give you the option of asking for a jury to try your DUI case.
-If you had a relatively low drug test level when you were pulled over, a jury is usually more likely to let you off the hook than a judge.
-Many judges can be cynical and tend to deal harshly with DUI convictions.
+Most states will give you the option to ask for a jury to try your OVI/DUI case.
+If you had a relatively low drug test level when you were pulled over, a jury is more likely to let you off the hook than a judge would be.
+Judges can be cynical and tend to deal harshly with DUI convictions.

-Although you don’t need to hire a lawyer for your DUI conviction, you’ll be more likely to get your charges reduced or dropped.
-A Stow Ohio DUI lawyer can help you with technical details that you probably wouldn’t be able to prove yourself.
+Although you don’t necessarily need to hire a lawyer for your DUI conviction, you’ll be more likely to get your charges reduced or dropped by doing so.
+A Stow OVI attorney can help you with technical details that you likely wouldn’t be able to prove yourself.
 For example, your lawyer may be able to bring in experts to show that a breathalyzer or urine test wasn’t accurate.
 Lawyers also already have working relationships with judges in the city, so it can be easier for them to persuade a judge to accept a plea bargain for a reduced charge.
-Most of the time, you can discuss your case with a lawyer for free to see if he would be able to help you before you hire him.
+Most of the time, you can discuss your case with a lawyer for free to see if he or she would be able to help you before you hire them.